cmusv-app/APP2020_Workshop3/README.md

 For example, question_document.save() will find the QuestionDocument class, create a collection called question_document (MongoEngine does its own formatting) according to the fields we've defined.

+NOTE: MongoDB creates an id field called _id when a new document is added.
+You can access with the 'pk' property on any class that is compatible

+E.g. QuestionDocumentObject.pk

 ## Querying

 You'll get a list of all the items in the question_document collection with